TAAL-GmbH/stas-js/README.md

 ## Fees

 The mining fee is set in the config.js file.
-The default is currently 500 sats per 1000 bytes which is 0.5 sats per kb.
+The default is currently 500 sats per 1000 bytes which is 0.5 sats per byte.
 Change the sats to whatever you expect to pay.

 ## Env Vars